justin13601/AnnoDash/README.md

 3. Install PyLucene and associated Java libraries.
     ```sh
-    # shell script to install jcc and pylucene
+    # use shell scripts to install jcc and pylucene
     ```

 4. Edit ```/src/generate_config.py``` with desired directories and configurations and run: